OpenMDAO/OpenMDAO/openmdao/docs/features/core_features/working_with_derivatives/simul_derivs.rst

 ===============

-To get rid of the runtime cost of computing the coloring, you can precompute it and tell the driver what coloring to use by calling the :code:`set_coloring_spec` method on your Driver.
+To get rid of the runtime cost of computing the coloring, you can precompute it and tell the driver what coloring to use by calling the :code:`use_static_coloring` method on your Driver.

-.. automethod:: openmdao.core.driver.Driver.set_coloring_spec
+.. automethod:: openmdao.core.driver.Driver.use_static_coloring
     :noindex: